apecloud/kubeblocks/README.md

 ## Report Vulnerability

-We consider security is a top priority issue.
-If you come across a related issue, please create a [Report a security vulnerability](https://github.com/apecloud/kubeblocks/security/advisories/new) issue.
+We consider security as the top priority issue.
+If you find any security issues, please [Report a security vulnerability](https://github.com/apecloud/kubeblocks/security/advisories/new) issue.

 ## License